helm/chart-testing/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/helm/chart-testing)](https://goreportcard.com/report/github.com/helm/chart-testing)
 ![ci](https://github.com/helm/chart-testing/workflows/ci/badge.svg)

-`ct` is the the tool for testing Helm charts.
+`ct` is the tool for testing Helm charts.
 It is meant to be used for linting and testing pull requests.
 It automatically detects charts changed against the target branch.